appbaseio/reactive-manual/content/getting-started/withrncli.md

 ![Image](https://imgur.com/zAXd5uQ.png)

+The above code is available in [this](https://github.com/appbaseio-apps/reactivesearch-native-starter-rncli) github repo.

-In the next section we explain about creating the same app outside expo environment.
+In the next section we explain about **importing data**.